GridTools/concepts/GTScript-Parallel-model.md

             inout = inout_if
 ```

-# Translation to efficient code for the regular cases
+# Translation to efficient code

 Here we show how the examples given above can be made efficient by analysis and transformation.

 ### Simple "ternary-like" conditional

 <details>

 ```python
 with computation(...) with interval(...):
     if some_field > 0: